zowe/zowe-explorer-vscode/README.md

 2. Open the **DATA SETS** bar.
 3. Hover over the profile that you want to apply the filter to.
 4. Click the **magnifying glass** icon.
-5. Enter a pattern you want to creata a filter for.
+5. Enter a pattern you want to create a filter for.
   The data sets that match your pattern(s) are displayed in the explorer tree.

 **Tip:** To provide multiple filters, separate entries with a comma.
 You can append or postpend any filter with an \*, which indicates wildcard searching.
 You cannot enter an \* as the entire pattern.